raterjonak/DemoMVC/README.md

 # DemoMVC
-# A Demo project for learninh MVC 5.
+# A Demo project for learning MVC 5.